bytemomo/nautilus/campaigns/README.md

 - `id`, `name` and `version` are not essential to the run, they are used to describe the campaign.
-- runner: contains every option to set the EXECUTION phase of the ORCA.
-This phase handles the life cycle of the execution of each plugin.
+- runner: contains every option to set the EXECUTION phase of the Kraken.
+This phase handles the life cycle of the execution of each module.
-    1. global_timeout: timeout for plugins, if the plugin does not specify its own or this one is bigger then the global one is used.
+    1. global_timeout: timeout for modules, if the module does not specify its own or this one is bigger then the global one is used.
-    2. max_parallel_targets: number of parallel step that can be executed, the ORCA executable will parallelize steps on different targets (i.e. two steps on the same `host:port` will NEVER be executed on parallel).
+    2. max_parallel_targets: number of parallel step that can be executed, the Kraken executable will parallelize steps on different targets (i.e. two steps on the same `host:port` will NEVER be executed on parallel).

-- scanner: Configuration options for ORCA’s **SCANNER** phase, which discovers and classifies targets.
-ORCA uses `nmap` under the hood, and many settings mirror `nmap` behavior.
+- scanner: Configuration options for Kraken's **SCANNER** phase, which discovers and classifies targets.
+Kraken uses `nmap` under the hood, and many settings mirror `nmap` behavior.
     1. open_only: Report only open ports.
     2. skip_host_discovery: Skip the host discovery step (do not attempt to